vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. To open the code file, click **Program.cs**.

-    A cursory glance will reveal that this application is very similar to the simulated device applications that you have worked on in the preceding labs.
-This version uses symmetric Key authentication, sends both telemetry and logging messages to the IoT Hub, and has a more complex sensor implementation.
+    Take a minute to review the code.
+The simulated device code uses symmetric Key authentication, sends both telemetry and logging messages to the IoT Hub, and simulates the implementation of sensors to generate telemetry values.

 1. On the **Terminal** menu, click **New Terminal**.

-    Notice the directory path indicated as part of the command prompt.
-You do not want to start building this project within the folder structure of a previous lab project.
+    Notice that the directory path is indicated as part of the command prompt.

 1. At the terminal command prompt, to verify the application builds, enter the following command: